avargas17/CatFishV2/README.md

 - The application relies on a geolocation to initliaize the connections to other nearby pet owners.

-- The application accomodates to all type of pet owners.
+- The application accomodates to all types of pet owners.

-- The application also features in appliation messaging between the two parties
+- The application also features in app messaging for a faster connection between the two parties

 Many features still require implementation but the structure of the application is layed out.